 Long-tail keywords are combinations of words that are so specific only a few users will actually search for them.
 However, these customers know what they’re looking for and are generally ready to buy.
 Long-tail keywords are a great way of using Google’s algorithms to ensure customers looking for a product just like yours will see it first.

 In other words, they’re a way of attracting customers that are much more likely to convert a website visit into a sale.
 Whereas most users will browse an incredible number of products before they purchase anything, users searching for your precise terms are far more likely to leave having spent money.
+Need help researching and implementing long-tail keywords into your content?
+Check out our SEO copywriting services.

 12. Perform extensive research